phlax/aio.app/README.rst

 	  aio test

-You can also specify a module
+You can also specify a module, or modules

 .. code:: bash

 	  aio test aio.app

+	  aio test aio.app aio.core

-If you want to specify a different set of modules for testing than for your app environment, you can set them in aio/testing:modules
+If you want to specify a set of modules for testing other than your app modules, you can list them in aio/testing:modules

 .. code:: ini